BibleResearch/bibleresearch.github.io/blog/_posts/2017-11-23-thank-your-teachers.md

 The best growth and learning occurs when both teachers *and* students are engaged in the teaching/learning process.

 All of these principles also apply to student-teacher relationships outside of the Church, but especially those within the Church.

+Find someone you appreciate and say "Thank you" now!